United States Regiments & Batteries > Pennsylvania > 12th Pennsylvania Reserves

 February Colonel Hardin returned from his wound to resume command of the regiment, but was quickly given command of the brigade, and Captain Gustin resumed command of the regiment.

-February 15 Lieutenant Colonel Baldy discharged, and Captain Richard Gustin promoted to Lieutenant Colonel.
+February 15 Lieutenant Colonel Baldy was discharged, and Captain Richard Gustin promoted to Lieutenant Colonel.

 April Regiment ordered to six weeks Provost Duty in Washington under General Martindale.